 Brad Catlin, a member of Price Waicukauski Joven & Catlin, LLC, has a broad range of experience representing individuals and businesses seeking compensation in complex litigation.
-Most recently, Brad was a part of the trial team that obtained a $79 million federal jury verdict in a class action involving the unauthorized use of an existing right-of-way for commercial telecommunications purposes.
+Brad has obtained multiple jury verdicts in excess of $10 million, including one in excess of $130 million, and is licensed to practice in the States of Indiana and Ohio.

 One of Brad’s primary practice areas is prosecuting legal malpractice claims.
-He has represented individuals, small businesses, and multinational corporations in situations where their prior attorneys make mistakes and must be held accountable.
+He represents individuals, small businesses, and multinational corporations in situations where their prior attorneys made mistakes and must be held accountable.
 These cases can be complex and require an attorney who is well-informed about many areas of law.
-Brad does this by writing the Indiana Law Update, a blog devoted to providing up-to-date information about developments in Indiana law to Indiana lawyers.
+Brad does this by regularly educating Indiana attorneys on recent developments in Indiana and federal law.

 Brad also represents businesses in other forms of litigation, pursuing antitrust claims, trade secret claims, property disputes, and claims of wrongful interference with contracts or business relationships.
 Brad’s technical proficiency and project management experience allows him to advise businesses, which are considering litigation about their obligations to preserve relevant information.